 (1) Represents the aggregate amount of the intended annual distribution multiplied by the 48,237,600 shares of common stock that will be outstanding upon completion of this offering.
-Excludes 3,698,764 shares of common stock that may be issued by us upon exercise of the underwriters' over-allotment option.
+Excludes 3,717,397 shares of common stock that may be issued by us upon exercise of the underwriters' over-allotment option.

-(2) Estimated amount based on the amount of furniture, fixtures and equipment escrow contributions required pursuant to our management agreements.
+Estimated amount based on the amount of furniture, fixtures and equipment escrow contributions required pursuant to our management agreements.
 Annual contributions to these reserves range from 0% to 5% of the revenues of each hotel.
-These capital expenditures exclude \$6.5 million of additional capital improvements related to our initial hotels and \$6.9 million of additional capital improvements related to the probable acquisitions of the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa, which will be funded by draws on the credit facility.
+These capital expenditures exclude \$6.5 million of additional capital improvements related to our initial hotels, which will be funded with proceeds from the offering, and \$6.9 million of additional capital improvements related to the probable acquisitions of the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa, which will be funded by existing corporate cash.

 (3) We have budgeted \$51 million of capital expenditures during the twelve months ending March 24, 2006.
-The capital expenditures will be funded with \$27.1 million of existing furniture, fixtures and equipment reserves, \$10.5 million of estimated reserves assumed in connection with the properties we currently have under contract and \$13.4 million from draws on the credit facility.
+The capital expenditures will be funded with \$27.1 million of existing furniture, fixtures and equipment reserves, \$10.5 million of existing corporate cash and \$6.5 million from the proceeds from the offering.